 sudo reboot, then check that the OTP has been programmed with:

 0x3020000a is shown.
 If it is not, then the OTP bit has not been successfully programmed.
 In this case, go through the programming procedure again.
 If the bit is still not set, this may indicate a fault in the Pi hardware itself.

 program_usb_boot_mode line from config.txt, so that if you put the SD card in another Raspberry Pi, it won't program USB boot mode.
 Make sure there is no blank line at the end of config.txt.
 You can edit config.txt using the nano editor using the command

 Starting with the 2017-04-10 release of Raspbian you can install a working Raspbian system to a USB mass storage device by copying the operating system image directly onto your USB device, in the same way that you would for an SD card.
 To perform this step, follow the instructions here, remembering to select the drive that corresponds to your USB mass storage device.

-Once you have finished imaging your USB mass storage device, remove it from your computer and insert it into your Raspberry Pi 3.
+Once you have finished imaging your USB mass storage device, remove it from your computer and insert it into your Raspberry Pi.

-Attach the USB mass storage device to your Raspberry Pi 3 and power it up.
-After between five and ten seconds the Raspberry Pi 3 should begin booting, and display the rainbow splash screen on an attached screen.
+Attach the USB mass storage device to your Raspberry Pi, and power the Pi up.
+After five to ten seconds, the Raspberry Pi should begin booting and show the rainbow splash screen on an attached display.

 Note that if the USB boot bit is set, you do not need to insert an SD card into the Raspberry Pi for USB boot to work.